 - 720P camera for aerial filming;

-- On-board DVR (video recorder);
+- Onboard DVR (video recorder);

 - WiFi real-time image transmission (FPV);

-- Up to 7 minutes flight autonomy.
+- Up to 7 minutes of flight autonomy.

 Flytec T13 drone review

 Disclosure: I received this foldable selfie drone as part of a product review collaboration with Banggood.
-Although the product was offered as gift, all the opinions in this review remain my own.
+Although the product was offered as a gift, all the opinions in this review remain my own.

-Inside the box I found, besides the drone, a complete set of spare propellers (8 blades), Li-Po battery, USB charger, screwdriver and user manual.
+Inside the box I found, besides the drone, a complete set of spare propellers (8 blades), Li-Po battery, USB charger, screwdriver, and user manual.
 No memory card included.

-At first look I thought that Flytec T13 has no power button.
+At first look, I thought that Flytec T13 has no power button.
 After I unfolded the arms, I found the tiny push button on the right side behind the arms.
 Motors are aligned horizontally instead of vertically.

 Flytec T13 review: Mobile APP

-As I received BNF package, my only option to control the aircraft was through the Flytec APP.
-APP also is required to display the camera’s real-time image feed (don’t forget to enable 720P mode under settings menu).
+As I received a BNF package, my only option to control the aircraft was through the Flytec APP.
+APP also is required to display the camera’s real-time image feed (don’t forget to enable 720P mode under the settings menu).